-2.1.
+¶3.
 Marching Cubes.
 Marching Cubes is one of the most popular subdivision algorithms for surface reconstruction.
 The stopping criterion for its Subdivision Phase is "box has width $< \epsilon$ " for some arbitrary $\epsilon > 0$.
-In the Construction Phase, we determine the sign of the function f at the corners of each leaf box B of T. Up to rotational symmetry, reflection and interchange of signs, the possible sign types are given in Figure 2.
-Note that Marching Cube has 15 cases ([8, Fig. 1]), but cases 11 and 14 are mirror reflections, corresponding to our Type 4c.
+In the Construction Phase, we determine the sign of the function f at the corners of each leaf box B of T. Up to symmetry and interchange of signs, the possible sign types are given in Figure 2.